 How does this squirrel proof bird feeder work?
 Its feeding ports have sturdy metal perches that allow birds to feed comfortably, but when the squirrels perch on them, their weight causes the entire metal casing to slip down, completely blocking the feeding ports and their access to the seed.

 Remember to clean your squirrel proof bird feeder once every two weeks with a mild soap and water solution.

 The elegant, sturdy metal hook is perfect for hanging bird feeders, planters, or other containers or products.

-The Perky-Pet® 23” Metal Hook holds feeders, planters, etc, up to 35 lbs.
+The Perky-Pet® 23” Metal Hook holds feeders, planters, etc., up to 35 pounds.
 The garden green finish on this bird feeder hanger is rust resistant and will provide years of enjoyment for you and the wild birds that flock to the hanging feeders in your yard.